Reverse Vending 101: A beginner’s guide

 Better for the environment:

-- Separate beverage containers by material type (PET, glass, aluminium).
+- Separate beverage containers by material type (PET, glass, aluminum).

-- Reduce need for raw materials in making more containers, and need for landfills.
+- Reduce need for raw materials in making more containers,.

-- Keeps litter and waste out of groundwater, oceans and streets.
+- Keep litter and waste out of landfills, streets and oceans.

 Convenient for end users: